 How to find cheap tickets from London to Birmingham

 The cheapest way to travel to Birmingham is with a Super Off-Peak Advance Single ticket.
 Prices vary from ticket to ticket, but the most heavily discounted fares are generally available between 11:00 and 15:00.
 Prices tend to go up during commuter hours – so if you can spare the time to travel in the middle of the day, you’ll save a few pennies.
 There is also a cheaper – but slower – service to Birmingham, operated by Chiltern Railways.
 This departs from Marylebone and arrives at Birmingham Moor Street, which is also centrally located.

 Railcards can also save you a third on trains to Birmingham from London.
-You can buy Railcards directly through Trainline and store them in app – so you can do away with those easily-forgettable paper Railcards.
-Buy a Railcard in minutes online.
+You can buy a digital Railcard online with us and it'll live in your Trainline app – so you can do away with those easily-forgettable paper Railcards.

-The Birmingham NEC is a world-renowned arena which showcases the best events and acts throughout the year; check out their website to find out what's on.
+The Birmingham NEC is a world-renowned arena that showcases the best events and acts throughout the year; check out their website to find out what's on.

 For both adults and children alike, Cadbury World has provided a fun and delicious day out for over 25 years.
 By purchasing your tickets online before you travel, you could save 5% on the entrance fee.
 Take the tour and enjoy finding out more about the world-famous chocolate.